Last updated on November 10th, 2022

 There are five main parts to a fireplace that you’ll need to consider as part of the removal:

 Fireplace insert, stove, fire basket or open fire grate: The fire itself which is used to heat your room.
 Fire baskets, fire grates and stoves can contain coal, wood or other items to be ignited.
-Inserts generally slot neatly into the fireplace and are powered by gas or electric.
+Inserts generally slot neatly into the fireplace and are powered by gas or electricity.

 Hearth: The base of your fireplace which protects the room floor from the heat.
 Traditionally made of stone or brick, it may also extend into your room from the fireplace.
 Not essential for gas or electric fires but often they are installed for aesthetic reasons.